iden3/discovery-node/README.md

 // Query is the data packet that a node sends to discover data about one identity type Query struct {
-	About     common.Address // About Who
+	Version          string         // version of the protocol About            common.Address // About Who is requesting data (about which identity address) Requester        common.Address
-	From      common.Address
-	InfoFrom  []byte // to be defined
+	RequesterPssPubK *ecdsa.PublicKey // Public Key of the pss node requester, to receive encrypted data packets InfoFrom         []byte           // TODO to be defined Timestamp        int64
-	Timestamp int64
-	Nonce     uint64
-	PoW       [32]byte // for the moment Keccak256
+	Nonce            uint64 // for the PoW
-	Signature []byte
 }

 // Answer is the data packet that a node sends when answering to a Query data packet type Answer struct {
+	Version   string // version of the protocol
 	About     common.Address
 	From      common.Address
 	AgentId   Service